 Mortgage tax relief has been slowly phased out and from April 2020 you won’t be able to deduct mortgage interest from your rental earnings.
 Instead, you’ll be offered a 20% tax credit.

-Do i have to pay National Insurance payments if you run a property business?
+Do I have to pay National Insurance payments if I run a property business?

 If you’re running a property rental business with profits of more than £5,965, you’ll also need to pay Class 2 National Insurance.
 If your profits are less than this, you can make voluntary National Insurance payments that will enable you to claim the full State Pension.

 You’re only considered to be running a property business if you meet all three of these criteria:

 - Your main job is being a landlord